bobspirko.ca | Home | Canada Trips | US Trips | Hiking | Snowshoeing | MAP | About

 From the trailhead south of Little Arethusa, Dinah and I followed the path on the right side of the creek.
 After the trail crosses the creek, it splits and we took the left fork.
 The trail meandered through colourful larches before climbing to an open ridge below Little Arethusa.

 Instead of working our way around to the lower slope farther west – where, it turns out, there's an excellent trail going up the mountain – we headed directly to the ridge crest.
-On the crest, we found what must be the most dramatic view of the ridge: ad impressive drop on the east side.
+On the crest, we found what must be the most dramatic view of the ridge: an impressive drop on the east side.
 We followed the ridge to the summit.

 After a short stay on top of Little Arethusa, we took the trail down the south slope, but instead of retracing our steps all the way back to our car, it appeared feasible to continue offtrail directly to the creek.
 This route tempted us for two reasons.
 Not only would it be shorter and quicker, but it would take us through a final stand of larches.
 Travel was easy and enjoyable through the towering, yellowing trees.

 As we descended, the larches soon gave way to evergreens.
 We did, however, encounter some deadfall as we bushwhacked down to the creek.
-We could have crossed the creek and got back on trail, but instead we followed the pretty stream back to the parking lot.
+We could have crossed the creek and got back on the trail, but we followed the pretty stream back to the parking lot.

 On the drive to the trailhead, we passed moose feeding on the roadside